Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 * How to get the return value from a job function asynchronously.

 In OneFlow, a function decorated by `@flow.global_function` is called "Job Function".
-Job function can be implmented for training, evaluation or prediction.
+Job function can be implmented for training, evaluation and prediction.
 By specifing the return type of job function, we can get results from job function both synchronously and asynchronously.

 ## Difference Between Synchronous and Asynchronous